 joshua-fishbein

-Joshua Fishbein specializes in composing and arranging choral music.
-He has won awards from the American Choral Directors Association, American Composers Forum, BMI, Chorus America, Chorus Austin, The Esoterics, Guild of Temple Musicians, National Lutheran Choir, and several other organizations.
+A choral conductor, pianist, and singer, Joshua Fishbein composes and arranges vocal and instrumental music, specializing in choral music.
+His compositions have won awards from the American Choral Directors Association, the American Composers Forum, BMI, Chorus America, Chorus Austin, the Guild of Temple Musicians, the National Lutheran Choir, The American Prize, and several other organizations.
 Professional vocal ensembles, such as Cantus, Chicago a cappella, The Thirteen, Volti, and Washington Master Chorale, have premiered Fishbein’s music.
+Steeped in Jewish music, he has composed and arranged several pieces of Jewish and interfaith music for chorus and solo voice.

-Currently, he is an adjunct faculty member of The Peabody Institute of the Johns Hopkins University.
-Previously, Fishbein taught at The College of New Jersey, Towson University, University of Maryland Baltimore County, and University of Nevada Las Vegas.
-He also serves as Director of Music and Arts at Unitarian Universalist Congregation of Rockville, Maryland, and Choir Director/Pianist at Temple Micah in Washington, DC.
+Since 2015, Fishbein has instructed musicianship, theory, and arranging courses as an adjunct faculty member of The Peabody Institute of the Johns Hopkins University.
+Previously, he taught at The College of New Jersey, Towson University, the University of Maryland Baltimore County, and the University of Nevada Las Vegas.
+He also serves as Director of Music and Arts at Unitarian Universalist Congregation of Rockville and Artistic Director of the Maryland Choral Society.
+He previously served Episcopal and Jewish congregations in the Baltimore/D.C. and San Francisco Bay areas.
+Fishbein has sung baritone professionally with the Choirs of Washington National Cathedral, the Grace Cathedral Choir of Men and Boys, and Volti, among others.

 Visit the Composer’s Website